Skip to Content Skip to navigation

 Where there is only one suitable displaced applicant the post will be filled by “slotting in” the individual.

-Appointments of displaced staff will be in accordance with NHS Fife’s Redeployment Policy.
+Appointments of displaced staff will be in accordance with the NHS Scotland Redeployment Policy.

 Any existing posts which fall vacant or are permanent posts filled by temporary staff will be made available for displaced staff before being advertised on an open competition basis.